<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Oahu Beaches

-While many military families will make use of the popular Hale Koa hotel, an Armed Forces Recreation Center resort hotel in Waikiki, make plans to venture out from crowded Waikiki Beach and head to the well-known North Shore, which is a 45-60 minute drive depending on time of day.
+While many military families will make use of the popular Hale Koa hotel, an Armed Forces Recreation Center resort hotel in Waikiki, make plans to venture out from crowded Waikiki Beach and head to the well-known North Shore, which is a 45-60 minute drive depending on the time of day.

 oahu-view-hawaiiPhoto courtesy Grace Rebekah Photography